 Industrial Production Eurozone

 The industrial production used to be volatile in Europe before the coronavirus crisis, as the trade war between US and China kept the sentiment fluctuating.
-Production posted some massive declines in March and April 2020 due to the lock-downs,but bounced back up.
+Production posted some massive declines in March and April 2020 due to the lock-downs, but bounced back up.
 Although, with the increasing of the restrictions the industrial production turned negative again in September, declining by 0.4%.
-In October though, we saw a surprising jump by 2.1%, but in November production is expected to cool off to just 0.2%.
+In October though, we saw a surprising jump by 2.1%, while in November production increased by 2.5%.
+In December production declined again, but it returned to expansion in january, so let's see where February stands now.
 Please follow us for live calendar updates.

 <% indicator.indicator_name %>